 The GIS approach involves determining the straight line and network distance between an origin (in this case participant locations) and the closest of the possible destinations (in this case, locations of bus stops, participant work addresses, and parks).
-Due to the lack of data outside of Ramsey County, and the difficulty in matching categories in NQLS to the Ramsey County land use codes, we decided to drop Supermarkets and Banks from our Distance to Nearest analysis.

 In our study, the steps for calculating distances for bus stops were straightforward and the same as the steps for calculating distances in Section 5.13.
 We found, however, that a slight modification needed to be made in order to match each working participant (of which there were 345 - see Chapter 7 under Work Environments) with his or her specific work address location.
 For both straight-line and network distances, this was accomplished by calculating the distances between each participant and ALL work address locations, then selecting out only those routes for which the participant ID and the work address ID matched.
 This increased the processing time for both, and even required splitting the data into three pieces for the network distances and running each separately before merging them back together, but was the only way we could determine - without running each unique pair of workers and jobs separately - to accomplish this measure for a large data set.